 3 Indian Winners Among this year’s Green Talents Awardees

-This year’s focus is on “Sustainable Production and Consumption”.The two-week science tour will provide the Green Talents with insights into the German research landscape and with the opportunity to meet leading experts and visit some of the most renowned research institutions in the focus area, including the German Remote Sensing Data Center (DFD), the Fraunhofer Institute for Solar Energy Systems ISE,the Institute for Advanced Sustainability Studies (IASS), the Karlsruhe Institute of Technology (KIT),the Technical University of Munich (TUM), and VAUDE – the sustainable, innovative outdoor-supplier.
-By establishing contacts with the science community and exchanging ideas with its key innovators the winners will be able to lay the foundations for future cooperation.
-Their efforts are supported by the invitation to return to Germany in 2018 for a fully funded research stay at an institution of their choice.
+In the coming days, Green Talents will be visiting hotspots of green science in eastern Germany and meeting with sustainability research elite and some of the most renowned research institutions and companies, including Dresden University of Technology, the Max Planck Institute for Biogeochemistry, the HEINZ-GLAS GmbH & Co.
+KGaA, the Energieavantgarde Anhalt, the Helmholtz Centre for Environmental Research as well as the Institute for Social-Ecological Research in Frankfurt/Main.
+By establishing contacts with the science community and exchanging ideas with its key innovators the awardees will be able to lay the foundations for future cooperation.
+These efforts are supported by the invitation to return to Germany in 2019 for a fully funded research stay at an institution of their choice.

 The 25 Green Talents will be honoured during a festive award ceremony attended by representatives of the participating institutions, jury members, embassy representatives and other distinguished guests.